abacao/abacao.github.io/_posts/2017-04-11-Terraform-talk.md

 It was yesterday in a [DevOps meetup](https://www.meetup.com/DevOps-Lisbon/events/238537338/) in Lisbon and the talk was about Terraform from Hashicorp.

-It went well and I'm sharing my codes and presentation in [Github](https://github.com/abacao/devopslx-terraform).
+It went well and I'm sharing my code and presentation in [Github](https://github.com/abacao/devopslx-terraform).